The+Bedroom.jpg

 Lauren joined Sarasota Ballet and quickly was promoted to Principal dancer.
 She then danced for Houston Ballet and finally, as a soloist for San Francisco Ballet.
 Her classical repertoire includes principal roles in Swan Lake, Don Quixote, Les Sylphides, Paquita, Giselle, Balanchine’s Coppélia, The Nutcracker, Le Corsair, and Cranko’s Onegin among others.
 She danced principal roles by Ashton, MacMillan, Balanchine, Robbins, Van Manen, Bourne, Tudor, Cranko, Kylián, Morris, Tharp, Possokhov, Wheeldon, Tomasson, Ratmansky, and Forsythe.
 She created roles in ballets by Scarlett, Morris, Elo, Barton, Peck, and others.

 Lauren retired from a professional ballet career in 2019.
-She is a certified instructor for the Dance for Parkinson’s program, has interned with the SF Ballet in their wellness department, focusing on mental healthcare accessibility for dancers, and has designed costumes for SFDanceworks and other companies.
+She is a certified instructor for the Dance for Parkinson’s program, has interned with the SF Ballet in their wellness department, focusing on mental healthcare accessibility for dancers, and the Fine Arts Museums of San Francisco in their development department and has designed costumes for SFDanceworks and other companies.
 Lauren has managed social media and marketing for several small companies.
-Currently, she is a stager and trustee for the Liam Scarlett Trust and is completing her degree in medical anthropology at Stanford University.
+Currently, she is a stager and trustee for the Liam Scarlett Trust and is completing her degree in American Studies and Masters in Communications at Stanford University.

-She is most proud to be a new mother to her daughter Cy with her husband Joseph Walsh.
-They live in San Francisco with their bulldog, Orson.
+She is most proud to be mother to her daughter Cy with her husband Joseph Walsh.
+They live in San Francisco.

 Photo credit: Ryan Strongin